engineering-collaboration/book/docs/book/anatomy-of-a-software-company/autonomous-team-structure.md

 ## Cognitive load

 Just as we design teams after our software architecture, we want ensure our software architecture considers the maximum cognitive load of a team.
 If during our software design process we realize a certain module exceeds the capacity of what can realistically be achieved with a team size following Dunbar's number, we should consider splitting it into submodules for dedicated teams.

+## Organizational Charts

+An Organizational chart (org chart) is a helpful organigram for visualizing the level of responsibility and compliance, essentially illustrating "who is in charge of what and whom".
+Typically the CEO or board are the ultimate decision makers for problems that make their way to the top of the chart.
+For day-to-day practices the org chart shows the strategically placed chain of command for each business division.
+The higher up the org chart we go, the more long-term decisions we encounter.

+Org charts are NOT a device to visualize communication channels and team structures within organizations.
+Any practical planing of team responsibilities or day-to-day tasks based on org charts is an inherently flawed process as teams and products within software companies strive to adapt to market conditions, that is what we're trying to achieve with this book anyway.

+A healthy business is not built upon software alone and an org chart has little relationship with our engineers and inserting any names of our workforce into our the chart is pointless.
+Reasonable org chart updates include changes to geographic compliance responsibilities, drastic updates to our organizations cap table.